lealceldeiro/gems/JavaConcurrencyInPractice/Chapter2/README.md

 For every invariant that involves more than one variable, _all_ the variables involved in that invariant must be guarded by the _same_ lock.

 ## 2.5 Liveness and performance

+Acquiring and releasing a lock has some overhead, so it is undesirable to break down synchronized blocks _too_ far.

+There is frequently a tension between simplicity and performance.
+When implementing a synchronization policy, resist the temptation to prematurely sacrifice simplicity (potentially compromising safety) for the sake of performance.

+Avoid holding locks during lengthy computations or operations at risk of not completing quickly such as network or console I/O.